 Present status and future prospects of livestock and poultry development in India.
 Animal production systems in different agro-climatic zones of the country.
 Sustainability issue in relation to environment.
-Effect of industrialization and mechanization of agriculture on livestock sector.
+Livestock farming systems.
+Effect of mechanization of agriculture on livestock sector.
 Breeds of cattle, buffalo, sheep, goat, pigs, equine, camels, rabbits and poultry.
-Various livestock and poultry development programmes operative in the country.
-Animal behaviour vis-à-vis adaptation and production.
-Principles of domestication and behavioral factors favouring domestication.
-Mating bahviour in various species of livestock and poultry.
-Agnostic behaviour - causes and control.
+Various livestock and poultry development programmes & their impact on productivity & health.
+Livestock behaviour vis-à-vis adaptation and production.
+Behaviour & welfare.
+Systems of behaviour.
+Sexual behaviour in various species of livestock and poultry.
 Social order in farm animals.
+Behavioural aberrations - causes and control.
 Adaptation of livestock and poultry in tropics, deserts cold and high altitudes.
-Mixed farming, arable farming, integrated and specialized farming systems.
+Biosecurity and environmental considerations.
+Emerging challenges for livestock production in relation to the climate change scenario.
 Biotechnology in animal improvement.